coryetzkorn/state-svg-defs/README.md

 # US State SVG defs

-The repo includes a few handy things:
+This repo includes a few handy things:

 + A single state-svg-defs.svg file, providing easy access to all icons in one simple file.
 + SVG directory with individual SVG icons.
-(SVG defs approach recommended, but you could also include files individually).
+(SVG defs approach recommended, but you could also include files from here individually).
-+ demo.html showing svgdefs implementation.
++ Docs showing svgdefs implementation.

 ## Credit